jnozzi/cocoadev.com/SiteContent/General/ApertureSDK.markdown

 ----
 That's because you are not editing the image that is in Aperture.
 Aperture does not alter the images files.
 It stores the data about the alterations and applies them to the master image on demand.
 You are not meant to be editing images using the SDK.
 It's for export only.
 ----
-How to debug the plugins? i am not finding any other way than [[NSLog]] to debug it. buil and run is desabled in xcode.. is it possible to do so? i want to use this sdk to write my own printing options, but i could not get the image refference.
+How to debug the plugins? i am not finding any other way than General/NSLog to debug it. buil and run is desabled in xcode.. is it possible to do so? i want to use this sdk to write my own printing options, but i could not get the image refference.
 ----
 I have created a plugin for http://www.digiproofs.com/ and found debugging a pain at time (the plugin is not release to public yet still testing).